 ZLAP's profitability and solvency coverage depend on a number of market risk factors.
-ZLAP carries out stress and scenario testing as part of the ORSA process (see Section B.3) which includes stress testing of market risks such as equity risk and interest rate risk.
+ZLAP carries out sensitivity and scenario testing as part of the ORSA process (see Section B.3) which includes sensitivity testing of market risks such as equity risk and interest rate risk.
 This enables management and the Board to better understand the Company's resilience to adverse outcomes in respect of market risks, both now and into the future, which helps inform business planning as well as other decision-making processes.

-A selection of individual stresses in respect of the market risks discussed are set out in the table below, at 31/12/2022:
+A selection of individual sensitivities to the Company's solvency coverage ratio in respect of the market risks discussed are set out in the table below, at 31/12/2023: